Unit XI. Healing

 it is meant to be.
 So we would expect to find balance, harmony, interdependence,

 beauty and optimal functioning in any being that is whole.
-Let us look
+Let us

-at the parts of Self we have been describing.
+look at the parts of Self we have been describing.

 Body

-A whole body is healthy, full of energy and stamina, active, clean and functioning
+A whole body is healthy, full of energy and stamina, active, clean and

-and happiness along with optimism and flexibility.
+of joie d’vivre and happiness along with optimism and flexibility.

 Mind